foo123/Xpresion/README.md

 // else the default .Fn of the instance will be used (usualy Xpresion.Fn) expr.evaluate(Object data [, Object Fn=instance.Fn] );

+// get or set the evaluator for current Xpresion instance expr.evaluator([Function evaluator]);

 // NOTE:
 // For parsing custom expresion syntaxes,
 // the best way is to extend the Xpresion class